A bit of background

 I compared notes with a new friend that i’d made via ‘#cryptoart’ on Twitter (‘Hi’ to Michael!).
 He seems to be on the same path as me.
 I loved his work, we’re a similar age and have similar opinions about the space.
 He too was frustrated that he was ready to go and seemed to be being blocked to even entering the space, same as me.

-The whole point of crypto seemed to me to be able to just do it ‘end to end’ with no middleman, no application process, nobody filtering artist applications (and refusing them for whatever reason).
+The whole point of crypto seemed to me to be able to just do it ‘end to end’ with no middleman, no application process, nobody filtering artist applications (and rejecting them for whatever reason).
 It seemed to be ‘saying one thing but doing another’.

 I’ve spent my life freelance.
 I had one full-time job for about 3 years and have never been salaried since.
 Art School (Fine Art in particular) teaches you independence.
 Nobody tells you what to make or gives you a brief.
 In my business I’ve been the office cleaner, MD, and IT support.
 Self sufficiency has been key to everything I’ve ever done.
 I was too young to be a punk but that culture’s ethic rubbed off — “do it yourself –– fuck ’em all”.